christiankakesa/netsoul-ruby/README.md

 * formerly __libnetsoul-rb__

 This gem is a simple and efficient Netsoul client implementation written in Ruby.
-You can use it as a Ruby gem in order to implement your own Netsoul client in Ruby or just use the provided Netsoul client.
+You can use it as a Ruby gem in order to implement your own Netsoul client or just use the provided Netsoul client.

-*__[History]__: 8 years after writing my first ruby lines of code, I decide to rewrite this old own with all my Ruby backgrounds.*
+*__[History]__: 8 years after writing my first ruby lines of code, I decide to rewrite this old own with all my Ruby backgrounds.
+The old design was really bad.*

 ## Features